iamdonovan/pyddem/doc/index.rst

 Welcome to pyddem's documentation!
 =====================================

-This is the documentation for MMASTER-workflows and pyddem, a set of tools for the processing of improved DEMs from ASTER.
+This is the documentation for pyddem, a set of tools for the processing of time series of DEMs.

 .. toctree::
    :maxdepth: 2

    setup
-   tutorial
+   tutorial/index
    pyddem/index

 Indices and tables